‘Days Of Our Lives’ Spoilers: Nicole’s Under Pressure, Marlena Confronts Victor, And Eric’s Concerned

 It is known that actress Arianne Zucker is leaving the show and the role of Nicole when her contract is up this spring.
 However, as Daytime Confidential points out, Days of Our Lives tapes very far in advance of when the episodes actually air.

 Arianne’s contract is said to be up this month, but with the taping schedule, she should be airing into the fall.
-If that is the case, it sounds as if she’ll manage to gain an upper hand on Scooter somehow, but this complicated Holly storyline could still be the vehicle that brings about Nicole’s departure.
+If that is the case, it sounds as if she’ll manage to gain the upper hand on Scooter somehow, but this complicated Holly storyline could still be the vehicle that brings about Nicole’s departure.

 Also ahead as the week continues, Days of Our Lives spoilers tease that Claire and Theo will make love while Ciara will be charmed by Wyatt, unaware that there’s more to him than she realizes and that this could become a dangerous situation.
 There are awkward moments on the way involving Gabi, Chad, Abigail, and Dario as well.
 Gabi will end up rattled when she ends up in the middle of a vow renewal celebration for Abby and Chad, while Chad gets upset when he learns of Dario’s feelings for Abigail.